 Working with couples and family groups I take an active approach: shedding light on family dynamics, helping shift unproductive behaviors, and fostering better communication.
 It’s not unusual in any relationship to have pockets of conflict or periods of stuckness that can be almost impossible to resolve without the active participation of a third party.

 I have worked with patients dealing with addiction, anxiety, depression, sexual abuse, grief, loss, intimacy and relationship issues, and more generally, the inherent challenges of being.

-My clinical experience includes four years providing one-on-one psychotherapy and leading psychoeducational and anger management groups at St. Anthony’s Father Alfred Center, a long-term, residential recovery program.
+My clinical experience includes seven years providing one-on-one psychotherapy and leading psychoeducational and anger management groups at St. Anthony’s Father Alfred Center, a long-term, residential recovery program.